Expanding actions: minimality and ergodicity: Ergodicity of expanding actions

 and therefore, Lemma~\ref{prop-dist-2} implies that

 Since $x_0\in DP(A^c)$, one gets that

 Now, inequality~\eqref{eq:44} implies that $\lambda(B(x,r)\setminus A^c)=0$ and the proof is complete. \end{proof}

 Now, we are ready to prove Theorem~\ref{thmB}. \begin{proof}[Proof of Theorem~\ref{thmB}] Consider an expanding minimal action of a semigroup $\Gamma$ of $C^{1+\alpha}$ conformal diffeomorphisms of a compact manifold $M$.
 Let $A$ be a (forward) $\Gamma$-invariant measurable set.
 Observe that $A^c=M\setminus A$ is also an invariant set for the backward semigroup action, i.e., for the action of the semigroup generated by the inverse maps of $\Gamma$.
-Suppose that $\lambda(A^c)>0$.
-We will prove that $\lambda(A^c)=1$.
+Supposing $\lambda(A^c)>0$, we prove $\lambda(A^c)=1$.